crowquillx/fansubs/README.md

 ###### S1
 not uploaded here yet, things I want to redo. done for sam's release, modified moo-shi.
 ###### S2
-using CyC subs as a base, mostly for timing. majority of dialogue taken from crunchyroll subs. title TS taken from CyC and modified, OP/ED TL from CyC/tlacat but with styling to match commie. there will be both honorific and non-honorific tracks. terminoligy changed to match commie. many lines edited to be different from both existing fansubs and CR. for [sam] release.
+Base CyC subs with most dialogue taken from CR.
+When I didn't like the line from either of the scripts or the dub, I added my own.
+Used existing CyC typesetting while making changes to most signs (adding blur, improving tracking, etc) and adding new TS where it was missing.
+Dialogue and OP/ED styling were changed to match commie.
+OP/ED TL are unchanged from CyC/tlacat.